aamirjaved844/matterflow/README.md

 supervisorctl status
 ```

-Note: there should be one process running that is defined the the supervisor_confs folder defined in the foo.conf file
+Note: there should be one process running that is specified in the supervisor_confs folder and defined in the foo.conf file

 ### Web Client
 In a separate terminal window, perform the following steps to start the